Trends and climate

 Can companies obtain insurance for cybersecurity breaches and is it common to do so?

 Cyber risk insurance is available in Austria.
-Small companies usually do not bother a great deal with IT security and relevant insurance coverage.
+Small companies usually have limited or no IT security or relevant insurance coverage.
 However, banks and international companies in particular typically obtain insurance for cyber risks.

 Are companies required to keep records of cybercrime threats, attacks and breaches?

-Based on the data security provisions of the Data Protection Act, the data controller and processor must keep logs and records to allow the performed processing steps – in particular, modifications, consultations and transmissions – to be traced to the extent necessary.
+Based on the data security provisions of the EU General Data Protection Regulation (GDPR) (Article 33), the data controller and processor should keep logs and records to allow the performed processing steps – in particular, modifications, consultations and transmissions – to be traced to the extent necessary.

 Are companies required to report cybercrime threats, attacks and breaches to the relevant authorities?

-In general, no. The data controller must inform the natural and legal persons whose data is affected by the breach and there is no notification obligation to the Data Protection Authority.
-However, telecommunications operators are obliged to directly inform the Data Protection Authority in such a case.
+Companies need not report threats, attacks or breaches unless the EU Directive on Security of Network and Information Systems (NIS Directive 2016/1148) is incorporated into Austrian law.
+While the data controller must inform the natural and legal persons whose data is affected by the breach, there is no notification obligation to the Data Protection Authority.
+However, telecoms operators must directly inform the Data Protection Authority in the event of a breach.

 Are companies required to report cybercrime threats, attacks and breaches publicly?